-- C. Automobile Liability Insurance.
-Subrecipient shall at all times carry Automobile Liability Insurance in the amount of \$1,000,000 combined single limit per accident for Bodily Injury and Property Damage for Subrecipient's vehicles, whether owned, hired, or non-owned, which coverage is for Marion County, its agents, officers, elected officials and employees. - \boxtimes Required by County \square Not required by County - D. Professional Liability/Errors and Omissions Insurance.
-Subrecipient shall at all times carry a Professional Liability/Errors and Omissions type insurance policy with limits of not less than \$1,000,000 each occurrence (or each claim if coverage is afforded on a claim made basis) and \$2,000,000 in the annual aggregate.
-IF this policy is a "claims made" type policy, the policy type and company shall be approved by Marion County prior to commencement of the work.
+С. Automobile Liability Insurance.
+Subrecipient shall at all times carry automobile liability insurance in the amount of \$1,000,000 combined single limit per accident for Bodily Injury and Property Damage for Subrecipient's vehicles, whether owned, hired, or non-owned, which coverage is for Marion County, its agents, officers, elected officials, and employees. ☐ Required by County ☐ Not Required by County rofessional Liability/Errors and Omissions type insurance policy with limits of not less than \$1,000,000 ch occurrence (or each claim if coverage is afforded on a claim made basis) and \$2,000,000 in the inual aggregate.
+IF this policy is a "claims made" type policy, the policy type and company shall be proved by Marion County prior to commencement of the work.
+11

-\boxtimes Required by County \square Not required by County
+☐ Required by County ☐ Not Required by County